flow-state-coop/docs/docs/platform/flow-splitters.md

 If you’re signed in with a recipient wallet, we’ll remind you to complete this transaction when you visit a Flow Splitter page.
 You can also check your [Flow Splitter list](https://flowstate.network/flow-splitters) for disconnected shares.

-:::tip
-Why do I need to connect my shares?
+:::info[Why do I need to connect my shares?]
 Superfluid may seem like magic, but it’s really just clever use of math onchain.

 A core innovation of Superfluid is that a token balance need not be represented by just a static number (e.g. 12).
 This is what the ERC20 standard implements.
 A token balance could also include parameters like a flow rate and time (e.g. 12 + 2\*t where t = _current time - previous transaction time_).
 This is what Superfluid Super Tokens do to extend the ERC20 standard and enables value transfer to happen gaslessly (as much as you might want to slow down time it keeps moving forward).